 Pro players typically use this type of aggression when the dealer is particularly weak on that round, and the player has a low risk of busting their hand.

 If you are deciding on whether to make this bet, use the following tips to guide you:

-- When you have drawn a soft 16, 17, or 18 as you cannot bust your round.
+- You cannot bust your round when you have drawn a soft 16, 17, or 18.

-- When you draw a hard 10, and the dealer draws either four, five, or six.
-Once more, your position is much stronger than the dealer.
+- When you draw a hard 10, the dealer draws either four, five, or six.
+Once more, your position is much stronger than the dealer’s.

-These should not be taken as definite rules but should serve as a guide to assist your decision making.
+These should not be taken as definite rules but should serve as a guide to your decision-making.

 Remember, it is not advised to make this bet in the following circumstances:

-- If the dealer draws an Ace as the up card.
+- Suppose the dealer draws an Ace as the up card.
 This severely weakens your position.

-- You haven’t seen the dealer’s up card.
-Always know what the dealer has drawn before committing to double down bets.
+- You haven’t seen the dealer’s card.
+Always know what the dealer has drawn before committing to double-down bets.

-- When your hand totals a score that is greater than 11.
-This situation is very risky as cards that score 10 are most likely to be drawn, which could result in you busting your round.
+- When your hand totals a score greater than 11, this situation is very risky as cards that score ten are most likely to be drawn, which could result in you busting your round.